Monthly Archives: May 2010

 This stir-fry of colorful bell peppers is a great addition to a late-summer meal.
 Toss it with some pasta, and you have dinner.

-The simple vegetable due of green beans and carrots makes a flavorful, colorful side dish for summer meals.
+The simple vegetable duo of green beans and carrots makes a flavorful, colorful side dish for summer meals.
 The hint of Asian flavors — soy sauce and sesame (oil and seeds) makes it special.

 Tender asparagus shoots are a welcome sign of spring, and Thai seasonings provide a wonderful way to enjoy them.
 Peel the lower part of the stalks before slicing if the skin is thick and tough.
 Recipe from Stir Crazy! by Susan Jane Cheney.